Visiting the Museum

 Open seasonally, the Cape Ann Museum Green, the Museum’s new campus off Grant Circle and Route 128 in Gloucester, is designed to dramatically expand the Museum’s community, contemporary art, and educational offerings.
 The almost four-acre campus is home to three historic structures (the White Ellery House, an adjacent Barn, and the Babson-Alling House); the new 12,000-square foot Janet & William Ellery James Center, which includes 2,000 square feet of flexible exhibition and community programming space; and ample green space that will include sitting walls, lawns, and a pathway linking all buildings.

 The Cape Ann Museum is located at 27 Pleasant Street in the heart of downtown Gloucester, Massachusetts, America's oldest fishing port.

-Cape Ann, which lies just north of Boston and includes the city of Gloucester and the towns of Rockport, Manchester and Essex, has been a leading center for artists since the 18th century, a maritime powerhouse and the source of granite for many major building projects up and down the East Coast.
+Cape Ann, which lies just north of Boston and includes the city of Gloucester and the towns of Rockport, Manchester-by-the-Sea, and Essex, has been a leading center for artists since the 18th century, a maritime powerhouse and the source of granite for many major building projects up and down the East Coast.

 The Cape Ann Museum houses the largest collection of work by native son and renowned marine artist, Fitz Henry Lane, as well as work by other prominent painters and sculptors who lived on, visited or were inspired by Cape Ann.
 The work of contemporary Cape Ann artists is also collected and exhibited.
-The permanent collection includes fine and decorative arts, and artifacts from the major industries of the area—the fisheries and granite quarrying.
+The permanent collection includes fine and decorative arts and artifacts from the major industries of the area—the fisheries and granite quarrying.

+A rotating schedule of special exhibitions, related lectures, programs, guided tours and events is offered throughout the year.
 Visit us today to discover the treasures of Cape Ann!